The MCPA does NOT sell or purchase medical cannabis

 Q: Will I receive a handwritten medical cannabis certification from my practitioner?

-A: No, your medical cannabis practitioner will go into his/her MSDH portal and put in your electronic certification there.
+A: No, your medical cannabis practitioner will go into his/her MSDH practitioner portal and put in your electronic certification there.
 MAKE SURE THAT YOUR NAME, SOCIAL SECURITY NUMBER, AND DATE OF BIRTH ARE ACCURATE.
 This is how your MSDH application will be matched to your certification.

 ———–